 How to Floss Correctly

 - Wrap the floss around the side of one tooth in a “U” shape and then proceed to gently slide up and down your tooth.
-Repeat this several times, making sure to go slightly underneath the gum-line, then repeat on the opposite side of the tooth before doing the same to each tooth.
+Repeat this several times, making sure to go slightly underneath the gum-line.
+Then repeat on the opposite side of the tooth before doing the same to each tooth.

 Floss Picks Are Not The Best Way To Floss

-Many people prefer to use floss picks that have become widely available at most drug stores.
-These “Y” shaped pieces of plastic with floss strung between the “arms” are designed to make flossing easier for consumers by having the floss ready to use for you.
 However, most dentists would prefer their patients use a length of “free” floss and their hands.
 Floss picks aren’t able to wrap around a tooth in the “U” shape needed to remove floss around the base of the tooth.
 Therefore, you won’t truly be able to floss properly with them.
 However, it’s still better than not flossing at all.

-Schedule An Appointment With Your Dentist
+Schedule A Dental Exam With Your Dentist

 It is generally accepted that flossing after you brush your teeth is ideal as there will already be less plaque and food particles to get stuck on the floss.
 If you have any additional questions about brushing, flossing or your oral health, schedule an appointment at one of our convenient Long Island, NY offices in Nesconset, Riverhead or Roslyn today.